JoshuaIszatt/PhageOrder/README.md

 # PhageOrder v0.0.1
 This python script (phage_order.py) will run a docker container to reorder and annotate phage genomes.

+This is useful to compare multiple genomes, which are often uploaded 'as is' once the assembly has been complete.
+Not very useful if you are comparing bacteriophages.

+To increase the number of ordered phages in public repositories, and make comparisons easier, PhageOrder will reorder the genome based on the small terminase subunit if it can be found.
+If not it will use the large terminase subunit.

+If there is neither, or more than 1 of both, then the genome will be left alone.
+This container will not change your RAW files.

 ## Open source citation:
 ```
 Iszatt J.(2023).PhageOrder(v0.0.1)[Source code].Github:https://github.com/JoshuaIszatt/PhageOrder